Perception-ui/fly_/README.md

-2.Flight duration: Which features are most significant in trying to predict flight duration?
+2. Flight duration: Which features are most significant in trying to predict flight duration?
 How do aspects such as num of passengers and length of stay relate to flight duration?

-3.Customer segmentation: What are the distinct customer segments based on booking patterns, and how do these segments differ in terms of preferences and behaviors?
+3. Customer segmentation: What are the distinct customer segments based on booking patterns, and how do these segments differ in terms of preferences and behaviors?
 How can personalized marketing strategies be developed for each identified segment?

-4.Ancillary Service Adoption: What factors drive customers to opt for extra baggage, preferred seats, or in-flight meals, and are there cross-correlations between these preferences?
+4. Ancillary Service Adoption: What factors drive customers to opt for extra baggage, preferred seats, or in-flight meals, and are there cross-correlations between these preferences?
 Can targeted promotions or bundling strategies be implemented to increase the adoption of these services?

-5.Operational Efficiency Optimization: How do flight_day and flight_hour affect booking patterns, and how can flight schedules be optimized to match demand?
+5. Operational Efficiency Optimization: How do flight_day and flight_hour affect booking patterns, and how can flight schedules be optimized to match demand?
 Are there specific routes (route) that exhibit distinct patterns in terms of demand and booking behavior?

-6.Route-specific Strategies: How do customer preferences and behaviors vary across different flight routes, and what marketing or pricing strategies can be implemented for each route?
+6. Route-specific Strategies: How do customer preferences and behaviors vary across different flight routes, and what marketing or pricing strategies can be implemented for each route?
 Are there external factors, such as events or seasons, that significantly impact booking patterns on specific routes?

 ## DEFINING METRICS OF SUCCESS
-1.Booking Conversion Rates: Metric: Percentage of completed bookings (booking_complete).
+1. Booking Conversion Rates: Metric: Percentage of completed bookings (booking_complete).
 Success Criteria: Increase in overall booking conversion rates, with a target improvement percentage.

-2.Flight Duration Prediction: Metric: Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE) in predicting flight_duration.
+2. Flight Duration Prediction: Metric: Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE) in predicting flight_duration.
 Success Criteria: Decrease in prediction error, indicating more accurate flight duration predictions.

-3.Customer Segmentation: Metric: Silhouette Score or Homogeneity Score for clustering quality.
+3. Customer Segmentation: Metric: Silhouette Score or Homogeneity Score for clustering quality.
 Success Criteria: Improved cluster separation and cohesion, indicating well-defined customer segments.

-4.Ancillary Service Adoption: Metric: Percentage of customers opting for extra baggage, preferred seats, or in-flight meals.
+4. Ancillary Service Adoption: Metric: Percentage of customers opting for extra baggage, preferred seats, or in-flight meals.
 Success Criteria: Increase in adoption rates for targeted ancillary services.

-5.Operational Efficiency Optimization: Metric: Percentage of flights scheduled during peak demand days.
+5. Operational Efficiency Optimization: Metric: Percentage of flights scheduled during peak demand days.
 Success Criteria: Optimization of flight schedules with an increase in the proportion of flights scheduled during peak demand times.

-6.Route-specific Strategies: Metric: Percentage increase in bookings for specific routes.
+6. Route-specific Strategies: Metric: Percentage increase in bookings for specific routes.
 Success Criteria: Successful implementation of targeted marketing or pricing strategies leading to increased bookings on selected routes.

-7.Customer Experience Enhancement: Metric: Customer Satisfaction Score (CSAT) based on post-travel surveys.
+7. Customer Experience Enhancement: Metric: Customer Satisfaction Score (CSAT) based on post-travel surveys.
 Success Criteria: Increase in overall CSAT scores, indicating enhanced customer experience.

 Each metric aligns with the specific objectives and is measurable over time.
 Feedback will be used to adjust strategies or models as needed to continuously improve performance.